evgeniy-v-vasilenko/HiDPI/README.md

 # HiDPI
-HiDPI - is windows roblox, youtube
+HiDPI - is windows site blocker.
+Can block roblox and youtube